Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A person is only by the thoughts that he chooses."
+> "All that a man achieves and all that he fails to achieve is the direct result of his own thoughts."
 > — **James Allen**

 ---